 Opens the Simulated Frequency dialog box where you can specify the simulator frequency used when the simulator displays time information, for example in the log windows.
 Note that this does not affect the speed of the simulator.
-For more information, see Simulated Frequency dialog box, page 558.
+For more information, see Simulated Frequency dialog box.

-Interrupt Setup
+Interrupt Configuration

-Displays a dialog box where you can configure C-SPY interrupt simulation, see Interrupt Setup dialog box, page 358.
+Opens a window where you can configure C-SPY interrupt simulation, see Interrupt Configuration window, page 394.

-Forced Interrupts
+Available Interrupts